An introduction to operations

 Basics

-Operations are the interface where developers can interact with the Mulah system.
+Operations are the interface where developers can interact with the SimpleLoyalty system.
 Retrieving and manipulating data can be done using http post request.
-The header of the request must contain a Mulah admin assigned token as well as a form body with an operation name and its required arguments.
+The header of the request must contain a SimpleLoyalty admin assigned token as well as a form body with an operation name and its required arguments.

 Endpoint

-All requests should be made to the url below.
+All other requests should be made to the url below.

 Generic Request

-Below is an example of using the api via curl.
+Below is an example of using the V2 api via curl.

 Text beginning with $ are values to be replaced.